Start Learning American Sign Language (ASL 1 – Unit 2)

 Lexicalized fingerspelling (sometimes called “loan signs”) is fingerspelling that looks more like a sign rather than a fingerspelled word.
 These are 2-5 letter words that are commonly used and have their own special movements.

-Here are some examples of words that are commonly lexicalized:
+Here is a list of words that are commonly lexicalized:

 #AIR